 The following documents related to Robert’s Rules are available on the website:

-website – This links to the complete 1915 edition of Robert’s Rules(http://www.rulesonline.com)
+Robert’s Rules on-line website – This links to the complete original 1915 edition of Robert’s Rules

-that apply to Work Group Co-Chairs – This links to a brief document that outlines the essentials from Robert’s Rules for Work Group co-chairs.( http://hl7.amg-hq.net/library/robertsrules/roberts_rules_2.zip)
+Robert’s Rules that apply to WG co-chairs – This links to a brief document that outlines the essentials from Robert’s Rules for Work Group co-chairs.

-website – Co-chairs needing/wanting more in-depth knowledge of Robert’s Rules can visit the Robert’s Rules website via this link. (http://www.robertsrules.com/)
+Robert’s Rules website – Co-chairs needing/wanting more in-depth knowledge of Robert’s Rules can visit the Robert’s Rules website via this link.

 Other

-– This TSC Utility Page provides a link to the co-chair handbook (http://www.hl7.org/library/committees/tsc/cochair_handbook.zip)
+Co-chair Handbook – The TSC Utility Page provides a link to the co-chair handbook

-Templates – This links to the list of templates described in section 3.6.
+Templates – find links to the various templates in section 3.6 above.

-– This links to the most recent PowerPoint presentation used at the Work Group Meeting to train new co-chairs.
+New Co-Chair Training – This links to the most recent PowerPoint presentation used at the WGM to train new co-chairs.

 Conference Call Center

 You will undoubtedly need to schedule a conference call at some time to discuss WG business.
-The conduct of business via conference calls between Working Group Meeting is a Work Group Health metric.
-Conference calls are scheduled via a (http://www.hl7.org/permalink/?Concalls).
+The conduct of business via conference calls between WGM is a WG Health metric.
+Conference calls are scheduled via a conference call center.
 These may be scheduled to discuss business that was left over from the Working Group Meeting, to continue ballot reconciliation, or simply to agree on the agenda for the next meeting.
 Some groups schedule recurring calls every Monday at 10 am EST, for example, or every other Wednesday at 2 pm EST. The conference call number and access code(s) are included in the meeting invite.

 How do you schedule your Call?

 Use the on-line conference call center.
 The call center allows you to schedule single (one time occurrence) or recurring (every week) calls for your group.
 You can also edit, cancel and delete calls using the Conference Calling Center.
-All calls are scheduled as requests and are not available on-line until they have been approved by Headquarters.

 Normally conference calls can only be scheduled through the next two WGMs and should be re-scheduled during or immediately following a WG so they are calendared on a continuous basis.
 For example, if the next WGM is the first week of May, after January 13th, you can request calls through the first week of October which is one month following the last day of the September Working Group Meeting.